hpsfoundation/tac/lifecycle_policy.md

  * Renew at Current Stage
  * Requested Earlier Stage Reassignment

 Projects must be reviewed no less frequently than every 24 months.
-Projects or a TAC Voting Member may also request review at any time to present a case to move to a new stage.
+Projects or a TAC Voting Member may also request a review at any time to present a case to move to a new stage.

 ### Reassignment to an Earlier Stage